Amplitudes and Polarizations of Quadratic Quasi-Normal Modes for a Schwarzschild Black Hole: Introduction

-At this point, the second property of QQNMs comes to the rescue: because of the source term, they solve a non-homogeneous equation.
-The amplitude of every quadratic perturbation is, in principle, completely determined in terms of the linear amplitudes that produce it.
-For this reason, including quadratic modes can improve the fit of the ringdown signal without introducing any new free parameter.
+Because all quadratic amplitudes are fixed, including quadratic modes can improve the fit of the ringdown signal without introducing any new free parameters.
 This property is highly desirable given the recent debates on the possibility that QNM models can overfit data~\cite{Carullo:2023gtf,Isi:2023nif,Cotesta:2022pci,Baibhav:2023clw}.

-Nevertheless, computing the amplitude ratios presents several technical challenges and, so far, only a limited number of second-order amplitudes have been obtained by fitting NR simulations~\cite{Ma_2022,London_2014,Mitman:2022qdl, Cheung:2022rbm,Cheung:2023vki,Khera:2023oyf,Zhu:2024rej} or by integrating BH perturbation theory equations~\cite{Nakano:2007cj,Ioka:2007ak,Bucciotti:2023ets,Redondo-Yuste:2023seq,Ma:2024qcv,Perrone:2023jzq,Bourg:2024jme}.
-Building on our recent work \cite{Bucciotti:2024zyp}, in this paper we derive all the low multipole QQNMs amplitudes on a Schwarzschild background.
+Nevertheless, computing the amplitude ratios presents several technical challenges due to the redundancy of the metric tensor in encoding the two physical degrees of freedom.
+The process involves fixing gauge redundancy, selecting master scalar variables to capture the graviton d.o.f., solving the equations of motion and finally reconstructing the full metric to obtain the gravitational wave amplitude at infinity.
+On top of this, the second-order master scalars can diverge at infinity~\cite{Gleiser:1995gx,Nicasio_1999,Gleiser_2000,Brizuela:2006ne,Brizuela:2007zza,Brizuela:2009qd,Nakano:2007cj,Ioka:2007ak,Ma:2024qcv}, complicating the extraction of physical effects.
+This is why, so far, only a limited number of second-order amplitudes have been obtained by fitting NR simulations~\cite{Ma_2022,London_2014,Mitman:2022qdl, Cheung:2022rbm,Cheung:2023vki,Khera:2023oyf,Zhu:2024rej} or by integrating BH perturbation theory equations~\cite{Nakano:2007cj,Ioka:2007ak,Bucciotti:2023ets,Redondo-Yuste:2023seq,Ma:2024qcv,Perrone:2023jzq,Bourg:2024jme,BenAchour:2024skv}.
+Building on our recent work \cite{Bucciotti:2024zyp}, in this paper we employ two new master scalars that remain regular everywhere, allowing us to derive all the low multipole QQNM amplitudes on a Schwarzschild background after integrating the resulting equations using the Leaver algorithm.
 Our results are the quadratic counterpart to the well-known tables of linear QNM frequencies that one can find in the literature~\cite{Berti:2009kk}.
 Because QQNM seem to only depend weakly on spin~\cite{Cheung:2023vki,Redondo-Yuste:2023seq,Ma:2024qcv,Zhu:2024rej}, we expect our calculation to also be relevant at least for slowly rotating BHs, on top of being expressed in a simpler form than for the Kerr case.
 These results are important for two main reasons.
 Firstly, they can be used to improve the numerical fit of GR to observational data in merger events.
 Additionally, our computations offer predictions for vacuum non-linear GR effects that can be empirically tested, providing a crucial benchmark against which modified gravity theories or environmental effects can be evaluated.